 ScanDisk - A Microsoft utility that checks files, folders, and the hard disk's surface for errors.
-ScanDisk often runs when you restart the computer after it has serial connector - An I/O port often used to connect devices such as a handheld digital device or digital camera to your computer.
+ScanDisk often runs when you restart the computer after it has stopped responding.

 SDRAM - synchronous dynamic random-access memory - A type of DRAM that is synchronized with the optimal clock speed of the processor.